natalieagus/50002-2022/_notes/g_turingmachine.md

 <img src="https://dropbox.com/s/4t9kyrtvlsfjh7m/tm6.png?raw=1"  style="width: 70%;" >

 As practice, you can try the running the machine using another set of input that will result in a `REJECT`.
-> Can you solve the problem with lesser states?
+> Can you solve the problem with less states?
 Why or why not?

 ## [Turing Machine as a Function](https://www.youtube.com/watch?v=cmfDBAiogA0&t=1211s)